 Opportunity gaps persist across student groups, revealing deep inequities in educational outcomes.
 In LA County, only 3 in 10 Black students, and 4 in 10 Latinx and Pacific Islander students have the support to reach grade level in English Language Arts (ELA).
-In contrast, nearly 7 in 10 white students, 8 in 10 Filipino students, and 8 in 10 Asian students are supported to meet or exceed ELA standards.17 These disparities are not accidental-they are the result of systemic racism that must be confronted and dismantled.
+These disparities are not accidental-they are the result of systemic racism that must be confronted and dismantled.